google-research/lm-extraction-benchmark/README.md

 were shown to be extractable by Carlini et al. (2021), for a total of 0.00000015%.
-However, recent work has found that large language models memorize as much as *a few percent* of their training datasets (Carlini et al. 2022), but current attacks are quite inefficient (Lehman et al. 2021, Kandpal et al. 2022).
+However, recent work has found that large language models memorize as much as *a few percent* of their training datasets (Carlini et al. 2022), but current attacks are quite inefficient (Lehman et al. 2021, Kandpal et al. 2022, Huang et al. 2022).

 ## Objective